 Unrestricted gifts give Big Bend Conservancy the greatest flexibility to use funds where they are most needed.
 Big Bend Conservancy will honor a donor’s stated intent for the use of a gift if that intent falls within the parameters of the Conservancy's agreement with the National Park Service and its Annual Work Plan.
-Bequest provisions designated for a specific program or activity may require the approval of the National Park Service - please contact Courtney at email@example.com for details.
+Bequest provisions designated for a specific program or activity may require the approval of the National Park Service - please contact email@example.com for details.

 By designating Big Bend Conservancy as a beneficiary in their wills, donors can affect a lasting legacy for the park and receive acknowledgment for it today through membership in the Legacy Society.